 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decisionmaking to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-This draft Recommendation Statement is available for comment from January 28 until February 24, 2014 at 5:00 PM ET.
+This draft Recommendation Statement is available for comment from April 8 until May 5, 2014 at 5:00 PM ET.
 You may wish to read the entire Recommendation Statement before you comment.
 A fact sheet that explains the draft recommendations in plain language is available here.

-Summary of Recommendations and Evidence
+Summary of Recommendation and Evidence

 This is a B recommendation.

 See the Clinical Considerations section for additional information about risk factors, timing, and dosage.

 Preeclampsia is one of the most serious health problems affecting pregnant women in the world.
 It is a complication in 2% to 8% of pregnancies worldwide and contributes to both maternal and infant morbidity and mortality.
 Preeclampsia also accounts for 15% of preterm births in the United States (1).
 The disorder is defined by the onset of hypertension (blood pressure of >140/90 mm Hg) and proteinuria (presence of ≥0.3 g of protein in the urine within a 24-hour period) during the second half of pregnancy (>20 weeks).
 In the absence of proteinuria, preeclampsia is classified as hypertension with any of the following: thrombocytopenia, impaired liver function, renal insufficiency, pulmonary edema, or cerebral or visual disturbances (2).